drawwithcode/2022-group-project-group05/README.md

 # ***Experience***

-</br> The whole aesthetic of N01 is playful and a bit silly, taking inspiration from love calculator’s websites on old computers.
-Cheesy love quotes and heart patterns make N01 almost feel like a dating website.
-The experience is created to make people have fun and enjoy, but also to reflect on the metaphor behind it.</br></br>
 ## Exhibition + Homepage

 ### Exhibition
 ![storyboard](README.img/storyboard.png)

-The experience is held in room of an art-exhibition.
-The space is illuminated by soft pink lamps, intringuing the people to come closer. </br>
+The experience is designed as an interactive exhibition that takes place in a room illuminated by soft pink lamps. </br>
-Before entering the room, a printed sheet will display the concept of the project and a computer placed right next the entrance will display the QR code that enables to access to the website.
+From the outside, people will stop to read the concept and decide if to join. </br> A computer will be then be placed right next the entrance, displaying the QR code that enables to access to the experience.

+### Homepage
 <img src="README.img/qrcode.gif" width="100%">

-## Homepage
-After scanning the QR code the first page visible is the home.
-From it the user is able to access the experience and, by opening the menu, open the final gallery and the README file in the githup repository.</br>
+After scanning the QR code the first page visible is the homepage where you can start the experience.
+By opening the menu the user is able to access the final gallery and the README file in the githup repository.</br>
+The homepage gives the user an introduction, explaining brielfy the concept

 <div align="center">
   <img src="README.img/homepage1.gif" width="30%">
   <img src="README.img/readmee.gif" width="30%">
 </div>

+</br> The whole aesthetic of N01 is playful and a bit silly, taking inspiration from love calculator’s websites on old computers.
+Cheesy love quotes and heart patterns make N01 almost feel like a dating website.
+The experience is created to make people have fun and enjoy, but also to reflect on the metaphor behind it.</br></br>

 <!-- <div display="flex" justify-content=" space-eavenly"  style="margin-right:20%">align-items= "center"